Williams scores 23, Bulls beat Raptors 118-95

 Zach LaVine scored 15 to help the Bulls end a two-game slide.
 Coby White had 13 points and Wendell Carter Jr. added 12 points and 11 rebounds after the two were removed from the starting five for the first time this season.

 Chicago maintained a double-digit lead for most of the second half and enjoyed a nice cushion after Denzel Valentine made three 3-pointers during a 9-0 run that pushed the lead to 96-78 with eight minutes left.
-Toronto, which had won 12 straight against Chicago, never got closer than 11 the rest of the night..
+Toronto, which had won 12 straight against Chicago, never got closer than 11 the rest of the night.

 Norman Powell scored 32 points as the depleted Raptors, down five regulars, lost their fifth straight.
 Kyle Lowry had 20 points and eight assists before being ejected in the final minutes after picking up his second technical foul for arguing with officials.